- President's Engagement Prizes

-Three letters of reference, preferably on digital institutional letterhead, should be submitted by your recommenders at the Faculty Recommendation Form or, if appropriate, the non-Penn Recommendation Form.
+Three letters of reference, preferably on digital institutional letterhead, should be requested from your recommenders via the Recommendation Request Form.
 At least two of these should normally be from members of the University of Pennsylvania faculty, including one from the student’s major department.
 References should include comments on the student’s personal as well as academic qualifications.
 Copies of letters used in support of applications to graduate/professional schools, or for employment, will not be accepted.

 Applicants will be selected on the basis of scholarship, as well as clarity of purpose, contribution to community, and other intangible aspects of person.